Moira’s veins pulsed with printer’s ink long before she produced her first two books in the 1990s.

 The second book, Cannibal Killers: The Impossible Monsters was a study of serial killers.
 It was a considerable success, coming out in the UK and the States and in translation for other foreign publishers.
 The Japanese edition has to be read from the back to the front, but only a Japanese speaker would know this.
 For anyone else, it’s utterly indecipherable in either direction.

 Cannibal Killers appears on the recommended reading list of many university criminology degree courses.
-Publication of a revised and updated e-version is imminent.

-In 2013, Moira’s tribute book to the outstanding Scottish author Iain Banks was published.
+In 2013, Moira’s tribute book to Scottish author Iain Banks was published.
 Called Gothic Dimensions: Iain Banks, Timelord, it was adapted from her doctoral thesis on Banks.
 Sadly, Iain Banks died in June 2013.

 Moira has degrees in English Literature and Psychology (BA and MA) and a PhD in Gothic Literature.
 She has two daughters and a son and an addiction to tennis and clever writing.